Material-UI styled() API

 The backtick syntax is nice because it’s basically regular old CSS with the option to add some interpolated props if necessary.
 It’s also nice for those rare, rare moments that you might copy/paste CSS from some another source like StackOverflow (which I never do 🤞) although if using the object syntax the css-in-js VSCode extension converts the syntax from CSS to camelCase reasonably well.

-• It’s consistent with the camelCase CSS used with the style attribute
+- It’s consistent with the camelCase CSS used with the

-• It supports unitless numbers, so you don’t have to type px
+attribute - It supports unitless numbers, so you don’t have to type

 type Props = {